llando

 This will automatically display time trial UI for you, but the data will not be saved.
 This means that relaunching the game will reset the UI such as personal best lap time.

-To add this, see the 'Adding Time Trial Saves' guide.
+To add this, see the '' guide.

 Modifying TimeTrialUIManager To Make Use Of Your Own UI:

-To use your own custom (and much better looking) UI, simply modify the TimeTrialUIManager component to use your own UI elements by changing its references.
-By default, the TimeTrialUIManager references UI objects from the TimeTrialUI prefab.
+To use your own custom (and much better looking) UI, simply modify the component to use your own UI elements by changing its references.
+By default, the references UI objects from the TimeTrialUI prefab.

 [Header("Time Trial UI Elements:")]